davetcoleman/baxter_cpp/README.md

 baxter
 ======

-Non-SDK packages for Baxter - you need access to RethinkRobotics [sdk-examples](https://github.com/RethinkRobotics/sdk-examples) to use the rest of these packages.
-Currently their SDK is closed source.
-The version of sdk-examples must also be catkinized, which I can provide if you already have the SDK.
+Unofficial Baxter packages that add-on to the Rethink SDK.
+Currently it mostly contains Gazebo interface stuff, though also some MoveIt code.

 ### Prequisites

  * ROS Groovy or Hydro
- * gazebo_ros_pkgs installed with the latest stand-alone version of Gazebo
+ * [gazebo_ros_pkgs](gazebosim.org/wiki/Tutorials#ROS_Integration) installed with the latest stand-alone version of Gazebo
  * A catkinized version of baxter_msgs (Rethink will officially release this soon to baxter_common, otherwise email davetcoleman@gmail.com)

 ### Installation